Why do my ears feel clogged?

 Fluid in the ear

-Avid swimmers are likely too familiar with this painful condition; however, even non-swimmers can suffer from fluid in the ear, too.
 Fluid can develop in the ear for several reasons.
-Here are the two most common:
+Here are some of the most common:

 You may be familiar with stuffed nasal passages and facial tenderness brought about by sinus pressure, but did you know it can also cause temporary hearing loss?
 The sinus cavities—hollow spaces located in your bones near the nose and between the eyes—are also located beside the ear canal.
 When you experience an inflammation in your sinus cavities, it can cause your Eustachian tubes to swell.
 When that happens, the connection between the middle ear and throat is closed which puts pressure on the eardrum causing that clogged ear feeling—or worse—pain and hearing loss.
 Both spring time allergies and infection can cause stuffy ears, though infections are typically more painful.
 Also, in some cases, allergies can cause temporary hearing loss.